Sean Murphy Player Props: Braves vs. Brewers

 Sean Murphy At The Plate

+- Murphy has picked up a hit in 63.4% of his 71 games this season, with more than one hit in 26.8% of those games.

+- He has hit a long ball in 16 games this season (22.5%), leaving the park in 5.8% of his chances at the plate.

-- In 40.0% of his games this year, Murphy has tallied at least one RBI.
-In 15 of those games (21.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in eight contests.
+- In 39.4% of his games this season, Murphy has tallied at least one RBI.
+In 15 of those games (21.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.